serenity-rs/serenity-rs.github.io/README.md

 meant to be run on Github Pages.

 This site uses [TypeScript][ts] and [SCSS][sass-scss] instead of regular JavaScript and CSS.
-When writing CSS, the [RSCSS][rscss] system is used.
+When writing CSS, the [BEM][bem] methodology is used.

 Media files, like images, sounds, and videos, are stored in the `public/` directory.